 “When babies and toddlers need to regulate their sensory system, calm down and pay attention, they use their mouths,” explains Potock.
 “That’s why babies suck for comfort, older kids chew on their sleeves in kindergarten, and adults gnaw on their pencils when taking a test.”

-How to Stop a Kid from Chewing on the Crib
+How to Stop a Kid From Chewing On the Crib

 - Use oversized silicon guards.
 This doesn’t just protect the furniture; it’s difficult for babies to get their chompers around them.

 - Give the kid something more appropriate to bite.
-Safe teethers (no small parts to come lose) in a variety of shapes and textures give the child a lot of options to explore and soothe.
+Safe teethers (no small parts to come loose) in a variety of shapes and textures give the child a lot of options to explore and soothe.

 - Massage their gums directly – this doesn’t just let a parent see which parts of their child’s jaw hurt.
 It helps soothe and relieve discomfort from teething.